Dice-Punk-Press/open-d12/src/core-rules.typ

 == Introduction
 #text(style:"italic")[Open d12 is a rules system for creating table top role playing games.
 It is not a game in itself but a set of rules that can be used to create a wide variety of games.
 The rules are designed to be simple and flexible, allowing players and narrators to create and play games in a wide variety of settings and genres.

+The core rules are minimal but complete.
+There are number of extensions that can be added to the core rules to create more complex and detailed games.

 The best way to think of Open d12 is as a set of recipes for creating games where some of the ingredients will need to be decided by the authors.]